awsdocs/amazon-rds-user-guide/doc_source/CHAP_PostgreSQL.md

 ### PostgreSQL version 9\.6\.x extensions supported on Amazon RDS<a name="PostgreSQL.Concepts.General.FeatureSupport.Extensions.96x"></a>

+RDS for PostgreSQL 9\.6 is deprecated as of January 18, 2022\.
+For more information, see [Deprecation of PostgreSQL version 9\.6](#PostgreSQL.Concepts.General.DBVersions.Deprecation96)\.
+The information following is retained for historical purposes only\.

 The following tables show PostgreSQL extensions for PostgreSQL version 9\.6\.x that are currently supported by PostgreSQL on Amazon RDS\.
 "N/A" indicates that the extension is not available for that PostgreSQL version\.
 For more information on PostgreSQL extensions, see [Packaging related objects into an extension](https://www.postgresql.org/docs/9.6/static/extend-extensions.html)\.